-When you deploy a ztC Edge system, you must deploy both nodes at the same site and directly connect the A-links between the blue (•) and yellow (• •) network ports of each node.
-If you want to set up a ztC Edge system in a SplitSite configuration, where each node is located at a separate physical site for increased redundancy, contact your authorized Stratus service representative for assistance.
-Because of the geographic separation, a SplitSite configuration requires careful planning of component placement and networking topologies.
+When you deploy a ztC Edge system, you must deploy both nodes at the same site and directly connect the A-links between the blue (A2 •) and yellow (A1 • •) network ports of each node.
+If you want to set up a ztC Edge system in an Automated Local Site Recovery (ALSR) configuration, where each node is located at a separate physical site for increased redundancy, contact your authorized Stratus service representative for assistance.
+Because of the geographic separation, an ALSR configuration requires careful planning of component placement and networking topologies.